Medically Reviewed by Dr. Majid Tanveer, DVM

 Dogs should never be given large fish that have lived longer in the wild.
 These species are more likely to contain toxic mercury.

 Consuming them is less sustainable.
-Because they are at the higher level of the food chain, they require more resources to survive.
+Because they are at a higher food chain level, they require more resources to survive.
 The examples include:

 - The skin of Swordfish

 - The skin of Albacore tuna

 Fish skins may be fed to your dog in two ways; freshly cooked or dried.
 New fish can be cooked in the broiler, barbecued, or steamed with no additional oils, flavors, or sodium chloride.

 Whether in filet shape or as a whole fish that has been appropriately cleaned and deboned.
 Eliminate the skin from the fish whenever it has been cooked and cooled.
 Then slice it into bite-sized pieces.

 The pieces can be offered as treats in your dog’s regular commercial or home-cooked food.

 To reap the nutritional benefits of fish skin, try dried fish skin.
 This helps you with the hassle of cooking it.
 Rawhide is a safe, healthy, and boredom-busting alternative to dehydrated fish skins.
 The dried-out skins are chewy and durable.